-WATER-BASED PAINTS are usually referred to as emulsions and were traditionally used only for interior walls and ceilings.
+Water-based paint colours are usually referred to as emulsions and were traditionally used only for interior walls and ceilings.
 But recently tremendous advances in paint technology mean that water-based formulas, especially the high-performing acrylics, are available for all surfaces, from woodwork to metal, and for interior and exterior use.
 The advantages of these paints over oil-based ones is that they are cleaner, have less odour and are more environmentally sound.
 Brushes can be rinsed clean with water.

-SOLVENT OR OIL-BASED PAINTS are used where a tough, durable finish is required for interior and exterior timber, masonry and furniture - although, as mentioned above, the new generation of acrylics and multi-surface paints offers viable alternatives.
+Solvent or oil-based paint colours are used where a tough, durable finish is required for interior and exterior timber, masonry and furniture - although, as mentioned above, the new generation of acrylics and multi-surface paints offers viable alternatives.
 In general, brushes need to be cleaned with turpentine or white spirit.

 All paints are made of four key ingredients: pigments, binders, liquids and additives.
 Generally speaking, the more pigment used to make the paint, the better the quality it will be: a ratio of 30 to 45 per cent binder and pigments by volume indicates a paint that will be durable and provide good coverage and lasting colour.

 Specialist masonry and exterior woodwork paints are now available in many of the sophisticated colours offered for interiors.
 For example, the Weathershield range of satin and gloss exterior paints.
 Dulux features innovative shades such as Wild Berries and Wild Roses.
-When choosing colours for exterior surfaces, consider the style of the brickwork or masonry of your home along with the colours used on nearby buildings, so as to pick colours that are sympathetic to these surroundings.
+When choosing paint colours for exterior surfaces, consider the style of the brickwork or masonry of your home along with the colours used on nearby buildings, so as to pick colours that are sympathetic to these surroundings.
 Colours for fences and sheds should be selected with the same criteria in mind. from

 Technical advancements are constantly being made to improve the life span, durability, wear and performance of exterior paints.
 Sandtex's Microseal technology gives its paints "two-way" breathability where moisture and air can move out of the home, but rain and wetness cannot penetrate from outside.

-Masonry paints come in a wide variety of finishes, from textured to ultra-smooth.
+Masonary paints come in a wide variety of finishes, from textured to ultra-smooth.
 Opt for a texture if you need to disguise fine surface cracks.
 If you favour traditional finishes, then consider limewash, which is available from specialists such as Francesca's Lime Wash.
 The beauty of this paint is that it will mellow and weather with time.
 However, do check with the supplier first to ensure that the surface is suitable for this finish.
 Scottish company Anta can make limewash to order.

 The "organic" paint brands, such as Ecos, which emerged in the late 1980s, heralded a new era of odourless paints, free of solvents and VOCs (volatile organic compounds) and paved the way for other companies' environmentally safe formulas.
 Paints with reduced or no VOCs are healthier for decorators and the people whose homes are painted with them.